probstrodolfo/probstrodolfo.github.io/DEI.md

 **Statement on Commitment to Inclusive Excellence**

-My commitment to Diversity, Equity, and Inclusion (DEI) is shaped by my experiences in STEM and my dedication to making science accessible to underrepresented communities.
+My commitment to Justice, Equity, Diversity, and Inclusion (JEDI) is shaped by my experiences in STEM and my dedication to making science accessible to underrepresented communities.
 Throughout my career, I have actively promoted inclusive learning environments, mentored underrepresented students, and engaged in outreach bringing science - and my passion about bugs! - to diverse audiences.

 ---